-Richard Parker refracts Stephen Skowronek’s observations about transformative presidents and the presidential cycle through the prism of economics, in order to identify how serious the latest threats to American democracy might be.
-Parker argues that one presidential cycle that began with Ronald Reagan is now reaching its end and that some propose that Joe Biden might be a ‘transformative’ president, heralding the new cycle.
+Richard Parker refracted Stephen Skowronek’s observations about transformative presidents and the presidential cycle through the prism of economics, in order to identify how serious the latest threats to American democracy might be.
+Parker argued that one presidential cycle that began with Ronald Reagan is now reaching its end and that some propose that Joe Biden might be a ‘transformative’ president, heralding the new cycle.

 Past ‘transformative’ presidents have included Lincoln, Roosevelt, and Kennedy.
 Their terms in office all witnessed a paradigmatic shift in the narrative of US identity and its foreign and domestic policy goals.
 Rather than being a sign of resurgent Republican power, Donald Trump could come to represent a final desperate attempt to hold on to the neo-liberal narrative established under Reagan.